-- (b) "Forensic Evaluation" means the assessment of a defendant, ordered by a court, in which the Evaluator opines on a specific psycho-legal referral question related to Penal Code section 1369 et seq., and competency to stand trial. - (c) "Incompetent to stand trial" means that as a result of mental disorder or a developmental disability the defendant does not have the ability to understand the nature of the criminal proceedings against him or her or to assist counsel in the conduct of a defense in a rational manner. - (d) "Licensed psychologist" means a person licensed as a psychologist by the California Board of Psychology. - (e) "Psychiatrist" means an allopathic physician licensed by the Medical Board of California or an osteopathic physician licensed by the Osteopathic Medical Board of California and who has completed a Board-approved residency-training program in psychiatry. - (f) "Psycho-legal" means specific applications of psychiatry or psychology to the applicable legal requirements.
+- (b) "Forensic Evaluation" means the assessment of a defendant, ordered by a court, in which the Evaluator opines on a defendant's competency to stand trial pursuant to specific psycho-legal referral question related to Penal Code sections 1369 et seq., and competency to stand trial. - (c) "Incompetent to stand trial" means that as a result of mental disorder or a developmental disability the defendant does not have the ability is unable to understand the nature of the criminal proceedings against him or her or to assist counsel in the conduct of a defense in a rational manner. - (d) "Licensed psychologist" means a person licensed as a psychologist by the California Board of Psychology. - (e) "Psychiatrist" means an allopathic physician licensed by the Medical Board of California who has completed a Board-approved residency-training program in psychiatry or an osteopathic physician licensed by the Osteopathic Medical Board of California who has completed a Board-approved residency-training program in psychiatry. - (f) "Psycho-legal" means specific applications of psychiatry or psychology to the applicable legal requirements.